Licences and certificate

 Replacing a certificate

-You can also request a replacement if your certificate expired before March 31, 1994 and you wish to make it permanent so that you can purchase a hunting or trapping licence.
+You may also request a replacement if your certificate expired before March 31, 1994 and you wish to make it permanent in order to purchase a hunting or trapping licence.

 In any of the above situations, you should proceed as follows: